Australian Working Holiday Visa

 How to make the most of your Australian Working Holiday Visa

-In February 2012 I flew into Sydney to activate my Australian Working Holiday Visa.
+In February 2012, I flew into Sydney to activate my Australian Working Holiday Visa.
 It was my first time in the land Down Under, and I had no idea what to expect from my stay.
 Australia has always appeared so inaccessible from my home in the UK.

-Having spent a year in Australia, I can tell you without any reservation that I’m desperate for 12 more.
-While many travellers entering on an Australian working holiday visa find themselves tied down to a location by employment, there are a few itinerary options which allow for a little Aussie exploration.
+Having spent a year in Australia, I can tell you that I’m desperate for 12 more without reservation.
+While many travellers entering an Australian working holiday visa find themselves tied down to a location by employment, there are a few itinerary options that allow for a little Aussie exploration.

 House Sitting in Australia

-A simple concept involving an exchange of services, homeowners employ the services of a house sitter to care for their property and pets while they are away.
+A simple concept involving an exchange of services, homeowners employ a house sitter to care for their property and pets while they are away.
 During my stay in Sydney, I cared for a million-dollar property in one of the city’s most affluent suburbs, a far cry from the $25/night hostel in which I would have been staying otherwise.

-Don’t get swept up in the excitement of a task and forget to make sure you’re comfortable with the level of responsibility you’d be taking on, the location and of course the dates to which you’re committing.
+Don’t get swept up in the excitement of a task and forget to make sure you’re comfortable with the level of responsibility you’d be taking on, the location and of course, the dates to which you’re committing.
 Be sure to check transport options to and from the sit, Australia is vast, and public transport is limited.

 Volunteering in Australia

 Volunteering in Australia is something that many associates with charity work, but there is a range of volunteer options for those who visit Australia on a working holiday visa.
 During my stay, I managed to secure a placement volunteering on the Great Barrier Reef.

-Australia is well known for its seasonal work and backpackers are often recruited to pick fruit, tend to livestock and assist on rural properties.
-HelpX is an online listing of host organic farms, non-organic farms, farm stays, homestays, ranches, lodges, B&Bs, backpackers hostels and even sailing boats willing to offer backpackers free lodging in exchange for their help.
+Australia is well known for its seasonal work, and backpackers are often recruited to pick fruit, tend to livestock and assist on rural properties.
+HelpX is an online listing of host organic farms, non-organic farms, farm stays, homestays, ranches, lodges, B&Bs, backpackers hostels, and even sailing boats willing to offer backpackers free lodging in exchange for their help.

 Road Tripping in Australia

-Buying a campervan in Australia is somewhat tricky, but when you find the right vehicle, it takes the stress and expense out of relocating from one iconic destination to the next.
-Once you’ve purchased your wheels why not set about earning some funds to top up your fuel tank by advertising your services as a chauffeur to other backpackers?
+Buying a campervan in Australia is somewhat tricky.
+Still, when you find the right vehicle, it takes the stress and expense of relocating from one iconic destination to the next.
+Once you’ve purchased your wheels, why not set about earning some funds to top up your fuel tank by advertising your services as a chauffeur to other backpackers?

 Stipulate a fee per person, whether you’re offering accommodation in your vehicle during the trip and what you want from your passengers, i.e. no smoking etc. and cross your fingers.
-With the number of backpackers looking for a cost-effective alternative to the high price of Australian internal flights, you could earn enough in fuel money to take yourself around the entire country!
+With the number of backpackers looking for a cost-effective alternative to Australian internal flights’ high price, you could earn enough in fuel money to take yourself around the entire country.